NodeOS/NodeOS/README.md

 ## Pre-built Images

-Ready to use [pre-build images](https://github.com/NodeOS/NodeOS/releases) are automatically generated after each commit in master branch that sucessfully [pass the tests](https://semaphoreapp.com/nodeos/nodeos).
+Ready to use [pre-build images](https://github.com/NodeOS/NodeOS/releases) are automatically generated after each commit in master branch that successfully [pass the tests](https://semaphoreapp.com/nodeos/nodeos).
 To exec them, you'll need to have [QEmu](http://wiki.qemu.org/Main_Page) installed on your system.